ChocoJaYY/Ceylon-NIC-Engine/README.md

 - ⭐ Star it
 - 🐛 Report bugs
 - 🧠 Suggest ideas
-- 🔥 Fork it and go wild
+- 🔥 Fork it and go wild to makes me motivate to maintain, make new projects like these. 🧡

 <p align="center">
-  Made with 🧡 for Sri Lanka 🇱🇰<br>
+  Made with 🧡 for Sri Lankans 🇱🇰<br>
   by <a href="https://github.com/ChocoJaYY">@ChocoJaYY</a>
 </p>